-Behavioral Health Disparities - Research indicates that justice involved persons have significantly greater proportions of mental, substance use, and co-occurring disorders than are found in the public.
-SJI supports cross-sector collaboration and information sharing that emphasizes policies and practices designed to improve court responses to justice-involved persons with behavioral health and other co-occurring needs.
+- Opioids and Behavioral Health Court Responses Research indicates that justice involved persons have significantly greater proportions of mental, substance use, and cooccurring disorders than are found in the public.
+SJI supports cross-sector collaboration and information sharing that emphasizes policies and practices designed to improve court responses to justice-involved persons with behavioral health and other co-occurring needs. - Trauma-Informed Approaches Judges, court staff, system stakeholders and courtinvolved persons (defendants, respondents, and victims) alike may be impacted by prior trauma.
+This is particularly, but not exclusively, true for those with mental illness and/or substance use disorders.
+SJI supports trauma-informed training, policies and practices in all aspects of the judicial process.

-Promoting Access to Justice and Procedural Fairness
+Promoting Access to Justice